 Students progress through the program as part of a cohort.
-They are immersed in the content by taking one course at a time, with clinical courses taken concurrently with the corresponding theory course.
-Classes are offered in a blended delivery (online and face-to-face), using a concept-based curriculum.
+They are immersed in the content by taking one course at a time, with theory courses taken concurrently with the corresponding clinical course.
+Classes are offered in a blended delivery (both online and face-to-face), using a concept-based curriculum.
 Web-based resources and a strong foundation in simulation promote active, hands-on, engaged learning.

-Clinical, lab and simulation experiences are held primarily Friday-Saturday-Sunday-Monday in the skills and simulation labs on campus, and in acute, long-term care, transitional, and community-based settings.
+Clinical, lab and simulation experiences are held in the skills and high-fidelity simulation labs on campus, and in acute, long-term care, transitional, and community-based settings on weekdays and weekends (times and days vary).
 A transition-to-practice residency at program’s end prepares graduates to confidently enter professional nursing practice.
 This is a rigorous program, and students are encouraged to work as few hours as possible during the 14-month course of study.

 |NURS 270||Pathophysiology Acrss Lifespan||4|

 |NURS 374||HS:Plcy Reg & Qlty Iss Pro Nur||2|

 |NURS 376||PCC: Acute Conditions Theory||4|